andredesousa/angular-lighthouse/README.md

 # Angular Lighthouse

+This project provides a basic setup for auditing websites using [Lighthouse](https://github.com/GoogleChrome/lighthouse).
-[Lighthouse](https://github.com/GoogleChrome/lighthouse) is an open-source, automated tool for improving the performance, quality, and correctness of your web sites.
+Lighthouse is an open-source, automated tool for improving the performance, quality, and correctness of your web sites.
-This project provides a basic setup for auditing websites using Google Lighthouse.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13 and [Node.js](https://nodejs.org/en/about/releases) version 14.

 ## Overview